Ambasamudram

 Ambasamudram is the principal town of the Ambasamudram taluk in Tirunelveli district in the state of Tamil Nadu, India.
 The entire taluk had a population of 392,226 as of 2001, with 42.5% classified as rural.
 The town of Ambasamudram had a population 35,645 as of 2011.

 The Thirumulanathar temple is located in Ambasamudram, on Melapalayam street.
 Kasibanathaswami Temple is another ancient temple of Ambasamudram which has a history of more than 2000 years.

-The historical names of this town are Ilangoykkudi and Raja Raja Sathurvedi Mangalam.
+The historical names of this town are "Thiru Salai Thurai", Velakuruichi, Ilangoykkudi and Raja Raja Sathurvedi Mangalam.